nemanjant/PROG2900-Bachelor-project-2025/README.md

 ## Abstract

-This project looks at whether you can spot when someone’s lying by tracking tiny changes in their mouse movements while they answer yes/no questions.
-We built and tested two kinds of models—a Random Forest using hand-picked features and a combined LSTM-GRU network with attention—to see which one works better.
+This project looks at whether you can spot when someone’s lying by tracking tiny changes in their mouse movements while they answer "Yes" and "No" questions.
+Two kinds of models were build and tested —a Random Forest using hand-picked features and a combined LSTM-GRU network with attention—to see which one works better.

 ---